You probably get hundreds of calls and emails from “marketers” promising to get your company ranked #1 on Google.

 So often, a digital marketer is highly focused on ads (both Google Adwords and social media sponsored posts).
 Perhaps they’ll look at your email marketing.
 And maybe, just maybe, they’ll consider the design and content of your website.

 It’s rare to find someone who looks at your entire digital footprint and works to optimize your whole online presence.
-It’s even more rare to find someone who also works with you to develop a strong system for turning calls into appointments, looks at your offline marketing efforts, and helps build your leadership in the local community.
+It’s even rarer to find someone who also works with you to develop a strong system for turning calls into appointments, looks at your offline marketing efforts, and helps build your leadership in the local community.

 Online marketing success doesn’t happen in a vacuum.
 Without working on ALL of the things that affect your web presence, none of the individual parts will reach the level of success you’re looking for.